Kate-Hooker/React-calculater/README.md

 # Rect-calculater
-Simple react project with JS and CSS
+Simple react project with JS, CSS and Redux

 # Troubleshooting